 Approved Course List

 The courses listed below are the Approved Course List for College Prep students.
+The list of summer courses is updated in late December of each year.
 This list can be filtered by subject, session, day of the week, and time of day.
 Click the down arrow next to each course listing to see course details.

 Number | Course Name | Faculty | Time | Session | |